 3. Force yourself to take breaks

 Although this one may seem obvious, it’s easy to forget to take real breaks when you are pushing your review deadline.

-There’s zoodles of research proving breaks make your work quality better and result in more overall efficiency.
-One of our favourite studies from Draugiem Group found that the most productive workers in their test group took 17-minute breaks for every 52-minutes of work.
+There’s oodles of research proving breaks make your work quality better and result in more overall efficiency.
+One of our favorite studies from Draugiem Group found that the most productive workers in their test group took 17-minute breaks for every 52-minutes of work.

 Bonkers, right?
 We’re used to taking an hour in the middle of the day and trying to cram as much in the morning and afternoon as possible.
 If you can incorporate light exercise (walking or yoga) into your breaks, that will help clear your mind and re-focus you on work when you return.

 Whether you are reviewing applications on the screen or on print, looking at the same medium for several hours can tire out your eyes and your brain, making it harder to assess fairly and efficiently.
 If you have the resources at your school, alternate between print and digital, from day-to-day or morning-to-afternoon.

 Not possible to alternate between print and digital applications?
 Just make sure when you take real breaks (see point 3) that you switch to another medium.
 Don’t break print applications with a print book, or digital applications with Facebook: Give those eyes the rest they deserve!

 Pro-tip: Limiting screen time before bed also helps you sleep, and a good night’s sleep is much-needed during review season.

 Pro pro-tip: If you are a night owl, try F.lux, an app that changes your backlight based on the time of day.
 For iPhone and iPad users, the next iOS update will have ‘Night Shift’ mode built in.